MJKWoolnough/javascript/README.md

 Also includes AsyncArrowFunction.

-It is only valid for one of BindingIdentifier, CoverParenthesizedExpressionAndArrowParameterList (!Async), and FormalParameters (+Async) to be non-nil.
+Only one of BindingIdentifier or FormalParameters must be non-nil.

 Only one of AssignmentExpression or FunctionBody must be non-nil.